lvoss/quarkus-springboot-loadtest/README.md

 * The build takes a lot longer (2 minutes w/o downloading dependencies), utilizing ~14 GB RAM and 8 CPU Cores, image size: 148 MB
 * The application starts in 0.014 seconds
 * The call using default parameters takes 2.203 seconds
+* The container uses 15,88 MB RAM

 ### Non-native quarkus application

 * The build is faster (6.2 seconds w/o downloading dependencies), image size: 475 MB
 * The application starts in 0.914 seconds
 * The call using default parameters takes 3.518 seconds
+* The container uses 132,7 MB RAM

 ## Running the application in dev mode